-mobile phase, which is a solvent, that moves over or through the stationary phase stationary phase, which is either a solid with a high surface area or a liquid coated onto a solid support.
-It always stays still.

-The mobile phase moves through and carries a sample (solute) over the stationary phase.
+- mobile phase, a solvent, which remains in motion - stationary phase, which is either a solid with a high surface area or a liquid coated onto a solid support.
+It always stays still. - The mobile phase moves through and carries a sample (solute) over the stationary phase.

-Components of the sample are more attracted to either the mobile or the stationary phase, depending on their intermolecular forces.
+Components of the sample will be more attracted to either the mobile or the stationary phase, depending on their intermolecular forces.
 This makes the components move at different rates and separates them.
 Several key terms are used to describe this attraction (Figure 1).

 - Affinity: components of a sample are attracted, by intermolecular forces, to the mobile or stationary phase.
-High affinity means that the component interacts strongly with the mobile or stationary phase. - Adsorption: components of the sample adsorb onto the stationary phase from the mobile phase if they are attracted to, or have an affinity for, the stationary phase. - Desorption: components of the sample desorb off the stationary phase into the mobile phase if they are attracted to, or have an affinity for, the mobile phase.
+High affinity means that the component interacts strongly with the mobile or stationary phase. - Adsorb: components of the sample will adsorb onto the stationary phase from the mobile phase if they are attracted to, or have an affinity for, it. - Desorb: components of the sample will desorb off the stationary phase into the mobile phase if they are attracted to, or have an affinity for, it.